Erdogan's intensifies battle against Islamic critic ahead of presidential vote

 In a speech which focused heavily on his battle against Gulen, Erdogan also stressed what he said was the business dimension of Hizmet.

-“They tried to redesign not just politics, the police and judiciary, but the business world as well,” he said, alluding to a range of companies allegedly run by Gulen sympathizers.
+“They tried to redesign not just politics, the police and judiciary, but the business world as well,” he said, alluding to a range of companies allegedly run by Gulen sympathisers.

 They include Islamic lender Bank Asya, which has come under pressure to sell assets after major investors withdrew deposits amid hostile government comment about the bank.